leventeBajczi/chc-comp25-benchmarks/README.md

 Competition scripts are found [here](https://github.com/chc-comp/chc-comp25-scripts).

-The repository comes with two kinds of files
+The repository comes several kinds of files
 - `.smt2` files are the benchmark sources in [CHC-COMP format](https://chc-comp.github.io/format.html)
 - `.yml` files contain benchmark metadata for [benchexec](https://github.com/sosy-lab/benchexec)
+- `.set` files specify the list of tasks for each category

 Metatada specifies the expected verdict, which can be either
 - not present: no tool solved this benchmark in 2025
 - `true`: all tools who succeeded reported `sat`
 - `false`: all tools who succeeded reported `unsat`
 - `inconsistent`: if there are conflicting outcomes

+Some benchmarks are excluded from the task list, for being duplicates.